 SBI Cards and Payment Services Q2FY21 Results Analysis

-- Company’s Gross NPA was on a decreasing trend till Jun’20.
-However, in Sept’20, the Gross NPAs have increased significantly mainly as company is in the business of unsecured lending.
+- SBI Card’s Gross NPA was on a decreasing trend till Jun’20.
+However, in Sept’20, the Gross NPAs have increased significantly mainly because the company is in the business of unsecured lending.

-- Including these proforma accounts, company’s gross NPAs are 7.5%.
+- Including these proforma accounts, the company’s gross NPAs are 7.5%.

 - This is a very steep increase in NPAs and one of the main reasons for the fall in stock price.

-- As the Gross NPAs are rising, provision coverage ratio has fallen to 65.6% without including the proforma NPAs.
-With including the Proforma NPAs, the PCR falls to 40%, which is quite low.
+- As the Gross NPAs are rising, the provision coverage ratio has fallen to 65.6% without including the proforma NPAs.
+Including the Proforma NPAs, the PCR falls to 40%, which is quite low.

-- Company’s impairment losses have increased significantly, which steeply increased the net credit costs to INR 765 crores.
+- SBI Cards’ impairment losses have increased significantly, which steeply increased the net credit costs to INR 765 crores.

 - This is again a drag on profitability and hence resulted in stock price decline.

-- Here, gross revenues have grown by 5% and there is a healthy growth in Pre-Provisioning Earnings of 37%.
+- Here, gross revenues have grown by 5% and there is healthy growth in pre-provisioning Earnings of 37%.

-- Also, company’s Capital Adequacy Ratio (CAR) has increased from last quarter, which is a positive sign.
+● Also, SBI Card’s Capital Adequacy Ratio (CAR) has increased from last quarter, which is a positive sign.

-- Here cards in force has increased value wise as well as market share wise.
+- Here SBI cards in force have increased value wise as well as market share wise.

-- However due to lower disposable incomes in pandemic, the spends have decreased by ~11%, whereas the market share in spends has increased.
+- However, due to lower disposable incomes during the pandemic, the spending has decreased by ~11%, whereas the market share in spending has increased.

-- Receivables have increased by meager 4%, however company has done a good job in maintaining its cost to income ratio despite the increasing NPAs.
+- Receivables have increased by 4%, however, the company has done a good job in maintaining its cost to income ratio despite the increasing NPAs.

-- This has helped company in achieving decent growth of 37% in Pre-Provisioning Profit.
+- This has helped the company in achieving decent growth of 37% in pre-provisioning Profit.